Program Profile

 Cash strategy

 Westgate Points trade at $0.004–$0.010 per point — lower than most major programs due to brand reputation and oversupply.
 A typical 200,000-point allocation rents for $800–$2,000 per year.
 Orlando and Vegas weeks rent strongest.
-Buyer services like Timeshare Rental Pros are often the cleanest path for Westgate owners specifically because (a) self-rent has friction due to Westgate's reputation and (b) selling the underlying contract is essentially impossible.
+The primary cash-out path for Westgate owners is self-renting: book your peak week through your Westgate account, list the reservation on Airbnb or Vrbo, and collect the rental income.
+Note that Timeshare Rental Pros — the cash-buyer service we reference for other programs — does not currently purchase Westgate points or weeks.

 Getting out of Westgate Resorts ownership